Rabita1767/Fundamentals-of-Full-Stack-Web-Development/Database.md

 - **Definition**: Ensures that once a transaction is committed, its changes are permanent, even in the event of a system crash.
 - **Example**: After a successful transaction, the updated account balances remain intact even if the database server restarts.

+## BASE Properties

+This is a consistency model for distributed database system like NoSql.

+- **Basically Available**: The system is responsive and available, meaning it will respond to requests even if some parts of it are unavailable.
+It prioritizes the system's responsiveness to reads and writes rather than immediate availability of all data across all nodes.

+- **Soft State**: The system might not be fully synchronized yet, but without any input, background processes and asynchronous operations will eventually make the system consistent.

+- **Eventually Consistent**: Data consistency will be achieved across all nodes after a certain period of time.

+### Example

+Suppose you are ordering an iPhone from Amazon.
+You click on the "Buy Now" button, and your order is confirmed immediately.
+Here, the data might have been updated in your region but might not be fully updated across all regions.
+However, you do not receive any error, and you get an immediate response.
+This represents the **Basically Available** state of a system.

+Now, the period during which the data across all regions is not fully synchronized is referred to as the **Soft State**.
+For instance, the data in your region (e.g., Dhaka region) might be updated, but in another region (e.g., Singapore region), it might not be updated yet.
+Someone from the Singapore region might see outdated data temporarily.

+After a certain period of time, the data across all regions will be updated.
+This is referred to as **Eventual Consistency**.